 Scope and application of chapter D

 This chapter sets out to provide globally accepted principles of marketing communications involving environmental claims.
 This chapter is principle-based with the goal of promoting truthful, non-deceptive environmental claims.
 Thus, it does not adopt or incorporate by reference any specific legal regime, standard or guideline.
-Since the area of environmental claims is a fast changing one where new laws and industry standards are being adopted and revised, however, marketers should ensure compliance with applicable legal requirements when making environmental claims.
+Since the area of environmental claims is a fast changing one where new laws and industry standards are being adopted and revised, however, marketers should take extra care to ensure compliance with applicable legal requirements when making environmental claims.

 This chapter applies to all marketing communications containing environmental claims, i.e. any claim in which explicit or implicit reference is made to environmental or ecological aspects relating to the production, packaging, distribution, provision, use/consumption or disposal of anything being communicated within the scope and application of this Code.
-It thus focuses solely on environmental claims, including those made in the context of sustainability, circularity or other general claims, and does not address social compliance claims.
+It thus focuses solely on environmental claims, including those made in the context of sustainability, circularity or other general claims, and does not address social or economic sustainability compliance claims.
 Claims expressing aspirations, goals or commitments to achieve certain environmental performance or objectives in the future are also covered.

 There are many different specific environmental claims and their use and importance to consumers may vary.
 As set out in the interpretation section of the code, the meaning of a claim should be established on the basis of how it is likely to be perceived by the consumer in the overall context of the communication.

-Further guidance on the use of selected environmental claims often appearing in marketing communications, is provided in the ICC Framework for Responsible Environmental Marketing Communications.
+Further guidance on the use of selected environmental claims often appearing in marketing communications, is provided in the ICC Framework for Responsible Environmental Marketing Communications (the Framework).
 This addresses for example:

-the use of terms such as climate positive and sustainable particularly in relation to vague and aspirational claims.
+the use of terms such as climate positive and sustainable, particularly in relation to vague and aspirational claims.

 specific terms such as carbon neutral, negative or positive, circular economy, recycling and renewable or recoverable energy.